Nileshk779/COGNOS/README.md

 ---

-# 🧠 The Learner Profile
+## 🧠 The Learner Profile

-Unlike traditional platforms, COGNOS maintains a **living learner profile.**
+Unlike traditional platforms, COGNOS maintains a **living learner profile as a vector.**

 It continuously understands